Comparisons13 min read

 Does Windscribe's Build-a-Plan work out cheaper than the Pro plan?

-Yes, if you only need a handful of locations.
-At $1 per location per month, you'd need to select 6 or more locations before the Pro plan (~$5.75/month) becomes more cost-effective.
-Some premium server types cost slightly more, but for straightforward use across 2-4 countries, Build-a-Plan can get you down to $2-4/month.
-It's one of the genuinely clever pricing innovations in this space.
+Yes, if you only need a few locations.
+At $1 per location monthly, you'd need 6+ locations before Pro (~$5.75/month) becomes more cost-effective.
+Some premium server types cost slightly more, but for straightforward use across 2-4 countries, Build-a-Plan can bring your bill down to $2-4/month.
+It's one of the genuinely clever pricing ideas in this space.

 Tags